 - Mentoring Tips for Parents.
 Find everyday mentoring tips in the easy-to-share one page Mentoring Tips for Parents.

 - Mentors Toolkit.
 This comprehensive Mentors Toolkit offers activities and additional tips and resources to support more in-depth learning.

 - Printable Activities.
-Print and use activities such as our Career Action Plan, Career Tracker, Career Comics, and our Is This a Career for Me Venn diagram.
+Print and use activities such as our Career Action Plan, Career Girls Journal, Career Comics, and our Is This a Career for Me Venn diagram.